Drake

 std::unique_ptr<MathematicalProgram> drake::solvers::MakeSemidefiniteRelaxation ( const MathematicalProgram prog,

-const std::vector< symbolic::Variables > & variable_groups
+const std::vector< symbolic::Variables > & variable_groups,

 )